kshedden/datareader/README.md

 turn is based on an [R
 package](https://github.com/BioStatMatt/sas7bdat).
 Also see
 [here](https://cran.r-project.org/web/packages/sas7bdat/vignettes/sas7bdat.pdf)
 for more information about the SAS7BDAT file structure.
-The Go version has not been extensively tested, but has been checked on several files (both compressed and uncompressed) and found to give correct results.

-This package also contains a simple columnar data container called a `Series`.
+This package also contains a simple column-oriented data container called a `Series`.
 Both the SAS reader and Stata reader return the data as an array of `Series` objects.
 These can in turn be converted to other formats as needed.

 Both the Stata and SAS reader support streaming access to the data (i.e. reading the file by chunks of consecutive records).